Mario Benjamín Menéndez: Allegations of torture of conscripts

-Sub-Lieutenant Gustavo Malacalza of the 12th Regiment is accused of having staked three conscripts at Goose Green, for having abandoned their positions to go looking for food and revealing their positions with gunfire.
+Sub-Lieutenant Gustavo Adolfo Malacalza of the 12th Regiment is accused of having staked three conscripts at Goose Green, for having abandoned their positions to go looking for food and revealing their positions with gunfire.
 "We said it was going to be us next", said Private Mario Oscar Nuñez recalling the death of conscript Riquelme.
 Soon after the British landings, he and two other conscripts took the decision to kill a sheep.
 The three men were skinning the sheep when they were discovered by Sub-Lieutenant Malacalza, who was accompanied by fellow conscripts of A Company, 12th Regiment and given a beating.
 "They started kicking and stamping on us.
 Finally came the staking."
 Not all the conscripts of the Goose Green garrison experienced field punishments and some even came forward to say that Sub-Lieutenant Ernesto Orlando Peluffo of the 12th Regiment, would break and share his bread.
 Peluffo is reported to have taken his men out of line prior to the British landings in order to allow them to have a hot shower and a good night's sleep.

-Second Lieutenant Juan Domingo Baldini of the 7th Regiment has also been accused of handing out field punishment to two conscripts in his platoon for abandoning their posts to go looking for food and another conscript for repeatedly letting himself go to sleep while on nighttime sentry duty.
+Sub-Lieutenant Juan Domingo Baldini of B Company 7th Regiment has also been accused of handing out field punishment to several conscripts in his platoon for abandoning their posts to go looking for food and another conscript (Claudio Alberto Carbone) for repeatedly letting himself go to sleep while on nighttime sentry duty.
 When preparing the interviews for his book, Vincent Bramley, a machine-gunner with 3 Para in the Falklands, reached the conclusion that the Argentine officers on Mount Longdon showed little or no concern for their men.
-Private Alberto Carbone said: "Lieutenant Baldini never said anything to us − we just followed him up the hills.
+Private Claudio Carbone said: "Lieutenant Baldini never said anything to us − we just followed him up the hills.
 It was like living in hell on that hill.
 Corporal Rios was the worst.
 Like most of the other corporals, he was a lazy bastard.
 None of our superiors showed the slightest concern for us."
 However, Private Fabian Pássaro has defended the platoon commander's conduct saying: "But the officer that was with us, second lieutenant Baldini, he worried a lot about it.
 One day he said the way things were going it was impossible, that this could not be, and he sent for provisions from down below.
 And what is more, he allowed us to supplement the little we got with sheep.
 Baldini did what he could, but he could not do everything, poor guy.
-Baldini is reported to have served a cup of hot chocolate milk to each conscript in his platoon in late May 1982 an act of kindness that Private Carbone remembers but does not go into specifics.
-In an interview in 2023 with former Argentine war correspondent Nicolás Kasanzew, Vicente Bruno who served as a machine-gunner under Second Lieutenant Baldini also defended the conduct of his platoon commander.
+Baldini is reported to have served a cup of hot chocolate milk to each conscript in his platoon on 25 May (Argentina's Independence Day) an act of kindness that Private Carbone remembers but does not go into specifics.
+In an interview in 2023 with former Argentine war correspondent Nicolás Kasanzew, Vicente José Bruno who as a Ranger-trained Private 1st Class served as machine-gunner under Sub-Lieutenant Baldini also defended the conduct of his platoon commander.